 and

 The Hermes communications protocol is somewhat vulnerable and starting the second Skimmer Server instance too soon after the first may cause a crash of both.
 It is recommended to wait 5-10 seconds before starting the second instance to allow time for the data transfer to stabilize.
 If you set up Skimmer Server to start at boot, a simple utility to create this separation in time is Startup Delayer.
-Another alternative is to use the Associate programs feature of RBN Aggregator to start the instances with a safe separation in time.
+Another, and simpler, alternative is to use the Associate Pgms tab of RBN Aggregator to start the instances with a safe separation in time.
+To make RBN Aggregator start at boot time, add a shortcut to it to the shell:startup